 Bike for Good

-Bike for Good started in July 2010, unfunded in a small stall in Glasgow’s famous Barras market.
-Fast-forward to 2019, they now have two community hubs (Glasgow West and Glasgow South) and an amazing team of 50+ staff members and volunteers who have helped to change thousands of lives through cycling!
+Bike for Good started in 2010, unfunded in a small stall in Glasgow’s famous Barras market.
+They now have two community hubs and a team of 50+ staff members and volunteers who have helped to change thousands of lives through cycling!

 Their social enterprise and charity is dedicated to making Glasgow a cleaner, healthier and greener place to live.
 They do this by promoting cycling as a viable means of transport and their services include:

 - The sale of refurbished bikes; facilitating the circular economy

 - Bike maintenance training, including Fix Your Own Bike services

 - Commuting support, such as route planning and cycle training